This post may contain affiliate links, please read our disclosure policy.

 Pickled Peppers are fantastic on burgers, hot dogs, on top of your favorite appetizers, or by themselves!
-Learn how to pickle hot peppers.
-Preserve all those beautiful peppers from your garden or the farmer’s market!
+Learn how to pickle habanero peppers, jalapeno peppers and more.
+Preserve all those beautiful hot peppers from your garden or the farmer’s market!

 How To Pickle Hot Peppers

 Do you have a bunch of beautiful hot peppers in your garden?
 Or did you buy a bunch of jalapeno and habanero peppers at your local Farmer’s Market and now you don’t know what to do with them all?
 I love making salsa, and my Cherry Habanero jelly only takes a handful of peppers, so with all the peppers that we get, I needed something new to do with them.